bseltz-cohesity/scripts/powershell/expireOldArchives/README.md

 * -newerThan: show/expire snapshots newer than this many days
 * -expire: (optional) expire the snapshots (if omitted, the script will only show what 'would' be expired)
 * -showUnsuccessful: (optional) just display unsuccessful archive runs
+* -skipFirstOfMonth: (optional) do not expire archives that occured on the first day of the month